A Community Project

 About Penetration Testing Body of Knowledge

 Penetration Testing Body of Knowledge (PTBoK) is an open resource built on vast experiences of numerous industry experts.
-The information contained here is expected to have higher standards of accuracy, however we do not test the various aspects of information provided as we have strong faith in our contributors.
+The information contained here is expected to have higher standards of accuracy.
+If you find somewhere we went wrong, please let us know.

 Penetration Testing (Source: Wikipedia)